Does it Matter if I Wait to Contact a Lawyer?

 Burks said he was directly behind Green as he entered the interstate.
 Burks said he saw Green speed up, heard his engine roar, and watched as he drove across both lanes of traffic and directly into May’s patrol vehicle, which he said was parked in the median.

 May’s vehicle spun violently, he said.
-There were debris and smoke.
+There was debris and smoke.
 Star City Police Department Lt.
 Varndell said he also saw the impact as he followed behind in the chase.
 He called for EMS and ran to the deputy’s vehicle, not knowing who was inside.
 Varndell said May was lying across the back seat.
 He couldn’t reach a pulse point.
-A fire erupted in the hood and a passing tractor trailer driver rushed over with an extinguisher.
+A fire erupted in the hood and a passing tractor-trailer driver rushed over with an extinguisher.

 Varndell returned to May and noticed he was breathing.
 A nurse, traveling on I-79, stopped to help.
 They moved May onto the ground and EMS arrived, he said.